v0.2 / in progress / Portfolio piece

 Caregiver view

-A companion surface for the adult in the room — what the kid just tried, what concept surfaced, what to ask later.
+A companion surface for the adult — what the kid tried, what concept surfaced, what to ask later.

 Stack